luisferreira32/SE/Proposal.md

 [Domain model]
 ![Domain model diagram failed to load](./imgs_proposal/domain.png)

+---

+[Class diagram]
 Class diagrams are written on [classes](Class.md)

 ---

 [ER diagram]
+There are four models that we are using reflect in four tables with foreign key relationships between them.

 ![ER diagram failed to load](./imgs_proposal/ER_doggag.png)